 - December 2 in Sacramento at Mulvaney’s

-- December 4 in San Francisco at Omnivore Books
+- December 4 in Davis at Avid Reader

 TRIP THREE – THE SOUTH

-You will notice that some of these cities are still a work in progress.
+You will notice that a few of these cities are still a work in progress.
 In some cases, I am still hammering out details and will announce venues and events as they firm up.
+But for for the fall tour, you should be able to reserve seats already, even though details and costs of the dinners are TBD — I will plug them in on this post, as well as on Facebook, as soon as I get those details.